Moodyw03/docecho/README.md

 1. Check that your database connection is properly configured in the `.env` file
 2. Ensure migrations are up to date with `flask db upgrade`
+3. For SQLite issues, try resetting the database with `./reset_db.sh`
-3. The application includes a file-based fallback for progress tracking if database operations fail
+4. The application includes a file-based fallback for progress tracking if database operations fail

-### Deployment Issues

-If you encounter issues with your Fly.io deployment:

-1. Check the logs with `fly logs`
-2. Verify that both web and worker processes are running with `fly status`
-3. Ensure the storage volume is properly mounted with `fly ssh console` and check the `/app/data` directory
-4. For host issues, check `fly incidents hosts list` to see if there are any active incidents

-### Processing Errors
+### Task Processing Issues

-If PDF processing fails:
+If document processing is not working:

-1. Verify that FFmpeg is properly installed and accessible
+1. Verify that Redis is running and accessible
-2. Check that the PDF is not password-protected or corrupted
+2. Check that the Celery worker is running (`celery -A celery_worker.celery worker --loglevel=info`)
+3. Look for errors in the Celery worker logs
+4. Ensure the required directories exist and have proper permissions

+### Email Issues

+If email functionality is not working:

+1. Verify your SendGrid API key is valid and properly set
+2. Check that your sender email is verified in SendGrid
+3. Test the email configuration with `/auth/test-sendgrid`
-3. Review the application logs for specific error messages
+4. Check application logs for specific error messages

-4. Ensure the worker process is running properly
+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License